Legal and Financial Planning for People with Alzheimer's

 Advance directives for health care are documents that communicate the healthcare wishes of a person with Alzheimer's disease.
 These decisions are then carried out after the person no longer can make decisions.
 In most cases, these documents must be prepared while the person is legally able to execute them.

-A living will records a person's wishes for medical treatment near the end of life.
+A living will records a person's wishes for medical treatment near the end of life or if the person is permanently unconscious and cannot make decisions about emergency treatment.

 A durable power of attorney for health care designates a person, sometimes called an agent or proxy, to make healthcare decisions when the person with Alzheimer's disease no longer can do so.